 The Vibrant City Priority is about enhancing the sectors that drive city vibrancy through activation, performance, interaction and cultural consumption.
-The City of Newcastle plays an important role in nurturing a vibrant city through facilitating major events, providing support and direction for the tourism sector and managing the city's cultural and civic venues.
+This priority brings a strategic focus to the important role the City of Newcastle plays in nurturing a vibrant city, such as facilitating major events, providing support and direction for the tourism sector and managing the city's cultural and civic venues.